4n3m4i1/328P_ESC_SHELL/README.md

 Any 328P board that has `PB6` and `UART` broken out can run the bare
 minimum functionality.
 Default configuration is `1M BAUD 8N1`.

+## Hardware Connections
+- `PB6` PWM Output
+- `PD7` Trigger Strobe output, toggles on any change to PWM freq or duty

 ## How To
 Connecting a board to your computer (FTDI, CH4XX, etc..), then open the